SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 Let's gather what we already assumed about our project.
 We assumed that it's supposed to be testable.
-Unit tests are the bare minimum that we want to have.
+Unit tests are the bare minimum that we want to support.
 We also assumed that we'd like our code to be checked by external tools, but we can ignore that, because those tools should work no matter how we structure our project.
 Same thing with Doxygen.
 As for `clangd`, Meson provides `compile_commands.json`, so it doesn't matter either.